 A throwback to Ohio's canal era, Lake Loramie was originally constructed in 1824 as a reservoir for the Miami & Erie Canal.
 The lake and surrounding lands became Lake Loramie State Park in 1949.
+The family campground offers a variety of sites and cabins.
 Boating remains a popular activity as well as fishing, swimming and picnicking.
 In winter, the park offers ice fishing, sledding and snowmobiling.

 No limit to horsepower, but the entire lake is classified as "no wake" with the exception of the designated speed zone at the west end.
 Water skiing and tubing are prohibited.
 A boat swim zone is located on the north side of Blackberry Island.